toshi-kishikawa/OMARU/README.md

 ```bash
     $ Prepare_reference_ChocoPhlAn.sh OMARU_dir/OMARU_databases
    ```
-if you adopt your original phylogenetic reference data, FASTA file should be converted to the format of bowtie reference, and the following data should be prepared in `<OMARU_dir>/OMARU_databases`.
+If you adopt your original phylogenetic reference data, FASTA file should be converted to the format of Bowtie reference, and the following data should be prepared in `<OMARU_dir>/OMARU_databases`.

 &nbsp; 1 `NCBI_species_scaffold_<phylogenetic_reference>.txt` (refer to `NCBI_species_scaffold_EXAMPLE.txt`)